 Depending on the lender, they can offer large sums of money and long repayment terms.
 This is dependent on the company and their assessment of your business.

-Therefore, you will still need to make a good case for your business, and prove that it is worth lending to you.
-You also need to have a good personal credit history, and usually good business history too.
+Therefore, you will still need to make a good case for your business and prove that it is worth lending to you.
+You also need to have a good personal credit history and usually a good business history too.

 However, interest rates are higher than banks.
 There is more risk to an independent lending company with each loan.
 Single-digit interest rates are extremely unlikely.
 Ensure that you can afford to make repayments, including the added interest or fees.